top of page

 Grand Mountains

 In Middlebury, the first record of Methodist preaching in the area was in 1798 with the founding of the Vergennes Circuit.
-It is believed, however that the fait was being practiced well before this date.
+It is believed, however that the faith was being practiced well before this date.
 Ministers preached day after day, riding horseback between towns.

 Wesley's thinking was clear and radical.
 Methodists were blazing new ground, and for this, our forbears suffered.
 Rev. Ebenezer Washburn was on the Vergennes Circuit in 1801.
 Writing of his experiences as a circuit rider: "I have had stones and snow-balls cast at me in volleys.
 I have had great dogs sent after me, to frighten my horse, as I was peacefully passing through small villages."